-What happens once my car is paid off?
+What happens to my insurance once my car is paid off?

-Most banks and financing companies require you to have comprehensive and collision coverage while you're paying off a loan.
-The good news is, once the loan is paid off, you're free to explore other options and most likely won't need as much coverage as you had when you were locked into a loan or lease.
-Remember, you'll still need to carry some coverage since car insurance requirements in every state except New Hampshire necessitate some form of it.
-(And even in New Hampshire, you need to prove financial responsibility when liable.)
+Once the loan is paid off and the lienholder is removed, you're free to explore other coverage options.
+You most likely won't need as much coverage as you had when you were locked into a loan or lease.
+However, you'll still need to carry some coverage since state car insurance requirements necessitate some form of it.

 Should I lower my car insurance coverage once my car is paid off?

-When deciding if you should decrease your car insurance, get to know your car's value and the state of your personal finances.
+When deciding if you should decrease your car insurance coverage, determine your car's value and the state of your personal finances.
 The following situations could mean it's more cost-effective to reduce or drop comprehensive and collision coverage:

-- Your car's value no longer warrants it: If your vehicle is older or has high mileage, it no longer holds the value it once did.
-Here's a good rule of thumb: If your annual insurance premium is more than 10% of your car's cash value, it may make sense to reduce your coverage.
+- Your car's value no longer warrants it: If your vehicle is older and has lost much of its value, it may make sense to reduce your coverage.

 - You've built up a substantial savings account: If you feel confident you have enough cash to repair or replace your vehicle in the event something happens to it, dropping optional coverage can reduce your premium — as long as you're comfortable with the risk.